mahouboy23/IB-notes/IB MANAGEMENT.md

 - `student_id` INT, FOREIGN KEY REFERENCES `Users(user_id) `
 - `class_id` INT, FOREIGN KEY REFERENCES `Classes(class_id)`

-Now i want you to implement the complete backend code to implement all the features of the coordinator role.
 ## Overview of Coordinator Functionality

 The coordinator's role in your React web app is central to managing the entire IB grade reporting system.
 The coordinator will have comprehensive access and control over users, classes, and grades.
 Below is a detailed plan for the coordinator's functionality, structured by pages and the logic behind them.